mrjohannchang/color-scheme-holokai.vim/README.md

-# Color Scheme Holokai of Vim
+# Color Scheme Holokai for Vim

 Holokai is inspired by [molokai](http://github.com/tomasr/molokai)